-- Substantial oppostion from other countries as well as many U.S. polititicians & economists towards the Fed Stimulus – meaning that the Fed will face strong resistance to any future expansion of this stimulus program.
+- Substantial opposition from other countries as well as many U.S. politicians & economists towards the Fed Stimulus – meaning that the Fed will face strong resistance to any future expansion of this stimulus program.

 - China’s announcement of a rate hike (in order to compete with other yields in Chinese markets) has direct pressure on U.S. yields.

-- Foreign investors reducing their holdings in securities and mortgage-back securities as the dollar weakens – this causes yields & interest rates to increase.
+- Foreign investors reduced their holdings in securities and mortgage-back securities as the dollar weakens – this causes yields & interest rates to increase.

 There are many more explanations one can bring up to try and understand the sudden increase in mortgage rates; but the bottom line remains: when mortgage rates reach such extremely low levels, they are prone to change direction very quickly and without too much notice.